Cloudbox/Cloudbox/README.md

 This project is limited to specifically 16.04 Ubuntu LTS and AMD64/Intel64 (no ARM support) machines and designed for fresh systems.
 Do not install on an already setup server, or prepare for unintended consequences.

-_If you find this this project helpful, feel free to make a small [donation via PayPal](https://www.paypal.me/l3uddz).
+_If you find this this project helpful, feel free to make a small [donation via PayPal](https://www.paypal.me/l3uddz) or bitcoin: 15sKj1qi5PWvviTbCDJJKYoeQBQRv535Gb.
 Other forms of support are also appreciated (e.g. bugfixes, pull requests, etc)._

 ## Tools Installed